 Even if the property is sold very recently, many factors can also lead to a property being sold for less or more than fair market value.
-The season, marketing efforts, and the experience of the real estate agent selling them home can all affect the the selling price.
+The season, marketing efforts, and the experience of the real estate agent selling the home can all affect the selling price.
 This means that a property’s selling price is not always an accurate reflection of the home’s fair market value.

 5. Valuations by Third-party Websites

 The fifth and final method is to use third-party websites that make estimates using their own proprietary formulas.
 For example, Zillow makes calculations, which it calls “Zestimates,” regarding the fair market values of property based on recent local sales on Zillow, and public tax records.
-But perhaps the most accurate property valuations can be obtained from an analytics company called HouseCanary.
+However, perhaps the most accurate property valuations can be obtained from an analytics company called HouseCanary.
 Its valuation algorithm incorporates all available market data to estimate the most likely value a property would currently sell for in an arm’s length transaction.
 The company claims to have an error rate of only 0% to 3.6%.

 Fair market value is an impartial estimate that establishes a realistic price if the real property was sold in the existing market conditions.
 It provides a solid starting point for pricing a property for sale or inheritance.
-Without knowing fair market value, risk of loss or tax liability increases.
+Without knowing the fair market value, the risk of loss or tax liability increases.